 Let me introduce you to one of my childhood drinks - Rhubarb & Ginger Cooler!
 It is a fantastically refreshing soft drink for when weather is glorious and proper hydration becomes priority.
 It's quick, uncomplicated and makes a nice change from water.

 If you like rhubarb you will definitely like this delicious cooler.
-Tartness and tanginess of rhubarb is counteracted by sugar and vanilla and gentle, spicy hit of ginger adds to its refreshing qualities really nicely.
-Before you say anything, yes this cooler contains sugar but it is definitely required here to cut through the tartness of the rhubarb and as far as soft drinks go this one does not include anything artificial that we'd rather not subject our bodies to.
+Tartness and tanginess of rhubarb is counteracted by sugar & vanilla.
+Gentle hit of ginger adds to its refreshing qualities with its subtle spice really nicely.
+Yes, this cooler contains sugar but it is definitely required here to cut through the tartness of the rhubarb and as far as soft drinks go this one does not include anything artificial that we'd rather not subject our bodies to.
 This is the sort of drink I grew up drinking in Poland although funny enough never the rhubarb one.

 - 500 g rhubarb cleaned and cut into 2 cm chunks

 - 6 tablespoon golden caster sugar or regular caster sugar